CodeMaster7000/Unix_Scripts/README.md

 # Shell Scripts

-A collection of handy Shell scripts.
+A collection of handy Shell scripts to improve the way you use your computers.

 Big thanks to: